 about

-Kittie Cooper is a sound and intermedia artist, performer, and educator based in Charlottesville, Virginia.
-Kittie makes work that explores the spectrum between silliness and seriousness, and in particular where those two qualities overlap with spookiness.
-Much of their work deals with the messy insides of humans, electronics, and other everyday things.
-Their work has been called "highly original and wonderfully fun."
-Kittie’s music has been commissioned and performed by International Contemporary Ensemble (ICE), Ensemble Dal Niente, Splinter Reeds, TAK Ensemble, Friction Quartet, Warp Trio, Popebama, and Ghost Ensemble.
-She has also performed and presented at a variety of festivals and conferences across the United States, and performs regularly as a guitarist, electronic musician, and improviser.
+Hi!
+My name is Kittie Cooper—I’m a sound and intermedia artist, performer, and educator based in Charlottesville, Virginia.
+I make work that explores the spectrum between silliness and seriousness, and in particular where those two qualities overlap with spookiness.
+Much of my work deals with the messy insides of humans, electronics, and other everyday things.
+My work has been called "highly original and wonderfully fun."
+My music has been commissioned and performed by International Contemporary Ensemble (ICE), Ensemble Dal Niente, Splinter Reeds, TAK Ensemble, Friction Quartet, Warp Trio, Popebama, and Ghost Ensemble.
+I have also performed and presented at a variety of festivals and conferences across the United States, and perform regularly as a guitarist, electronic musician, and improviser.

-Currently, Kittie serves as a Studio Assistant and Lessons Coordinator for the Music Resource Center, a nonprofit after-school music program that provides a safe, diverse, and creative community for teens.
-During the summer, she serves as Director of Electronic Music, Director of Composers Forums, and Teaching Faculty for The Walden School Young Musicians Program.
-Kittie holds an MFA in Interdisciplinary Arts from Simon Fraser University's School for Contemporary Arts, an MEd in Special Education from George Mason University, and a BM from Northwestern University in Music Education and Guitar Performance.
-Kittie also likes ghost stories, chili, and cats.
+Currently, I serve as a Studio Assistant, After-School Staff, and Lessons Coordinator for the Music Resource Center, a nonprofit after-school music program that provides a safe, diverse, and creative community for teens.
+During the summer, I serve as Director of Electronic Music, Director of Composers Forums, and Teaching Faculty for The Walden School Young Musicians Program.
+I hold an MFA in Interdisciplinary Arts from Simon Fraser University's School for Contemporary Arts, an MEd in Special Education from George Mason University, and a BM from Northwestern University in Music Education and Guitar Performance.
+I also like ghost stories, chili, and cats.